Siddharth12344/XML-/README.md

 # XML-

 **dom_parser_dtd.ipynb**
-This file has a python program for dom parser which parses and validates the xmldtd.xml document against the DTD
+This file has a python program for dom parser which parses and validates the xmldtd.xml document against the DTD.
+This is executed in jupyter notebook.

 **xml1.xml**
 This is the xml file.